-There are no prescriptions on record for these drugs or received as copies from any other pharmacy
+Count 20, 21 and 22

+- 193. The acetaminophen 500mg and citalopram 10mg were dispensed to and the clonazepam 0.5mg and Lenoltec #1 with codeine were entered as deferred prescriptions.
+These deferred prescriptions were active and available for fill by another staff person.
+None of these medications were previously dispensed to by the Pharmacy, and there was no history between the patient and the Pharmacy prior to the prescribing of these medications by Mirza. subsequently became a patient of and received prescriptions for escitalopram, Tylenol #3 and clonazepam. - 194.
+Mirza was not qualified to prescribe any of these medications to patient . in December 2018.
+In addition, Mirza prescribed and dispensed the citalopram to despite the DPIN history showing that the patient had received a 30-day supply of this medication almost two months previously.
+The patient was not eligible for continued care because they were new to the Pharmacy and there was no prescription on record at the pharmacy. had also received a seven-day supply of clonazepam just two days before Mirza created a clonazepam prescription in his file. - 195.
+The prescription for Lenoltec #1 was made without an Exempted Codeine Preparation Patient Assessment being completed.

-197. there was no medications by None of these medications were previously dispensed to by the Pharmacy, and history between the patient and the Pharmacy prior to the prescribing of these y Mirza.
-198. 2017.
-Mirza was not qualified to prescribe any of these medications to patient. in July Count 24 ODT 10mg to The Investigator determined, by reviewing prescription files at the Pharmacy, that bruary 11, 2017, Mirza had prescribed, using her own name as prescriber, rizatriptan patient The prescription was made based on a transfer report from Sobeys 55 that had no refills.
-This medication was dispensed to on or about February 200. the only pres prescription of This medication had not been previously dispensed to by the Pharmacy, and cription filled by the Pharmacy to prior to this interaction was for one gabapentin. - Mirza was not qualified to prescribe this medication to patient . in February tent was not eligible for continued care because there was no previous prescription on record at the pharmacy.
-Count 25 to patient a transfer repo The Investigator determined, by reviewing prescription files at the Pharmacy, that ctober 10, 2018, Mirza had prescribed, using her own name as prescriber, two drugs ": furosemide 40mg and montelukast 10mg.
-The prescription was made based on out from Pharma Plus Drugmart #4815 that had no refills.
-These medications were on or about October 10, 2018.
-203. there was no medications.
-None of these medications were previously dispensed to by the Pharmacy, and history between the patient and the Pharmacy prior to the prescription of these Mirza was not qualified to prescribe any of these medications to patient . in .
-The patient was not eligible for continued care because they were new to the there was no previous prescription for these drugs on record at the pharmacy.
-Count 28 - The Incidents PD requires that pharmacy managers ensure that the pharmacy has es and procedures in place for addressing, reporting, investigating, documenting, dlearning from medication incidents.
-The Incidents PD also outlines the steps to be present on the file.
-All these medications were dispensed to \\\\\. on or about July 27, 2017.
+- 197. None of these medications were previously dispensed to by the Pharmacy, and there was no history between the patient and the Pharmacy prior to the prescribing of these medications by Mirza. - 198.
+Mirza was not qualified to prescribe any of these medications to patient . in July 2017.

+- 199. The Investigator determined, by reviewing prescription files at the Pharmacy, that on or about February 11, 2017, Mirza had prescribed, using her own name as prescriber, rizatriptan ODT 10mg to patient The prescription was made based on a transfer report from Sobeys Pharmacy #5155 that had no refills.
+This medication was dispensed to . on or about February 7, 2017. - 200.
+This medication had not been previously dispensed to ... by the Pharmacy, and he only prescription filled by the Pharmacy to prior to this interaction was for one prescription of gabapentin.

+201. Mirza was not qualified to prescribe this medication to patient ... in February 2017.
+The patient was not eligible for continued care because there was no previous prescription for rizatriptan on record at the pharmacy.

+- 202. The Investigator determined, by reviewing prescription files at the Pharmacy, that on or about October 10, 2018, Mirza had prescribed, using her own name as prescriber, two drugs to patient ": furosemide 40mg and montelukast 10mg.
+The prescription was made based on a transfer report from Pharma Plus Drugmart #4815 that had no refills.
+These medications were dispensed to ... on or about October 10, 2018. - 203.
+None of these medications were previously dispensed to by the Pharmacy, and there was no history between the patient and the Pharmacy prior to the prescription of these medications. - 204.
+Mirza was not qualified to prescribe any of these medications to patient in October 2018.
+The patient was not eligible for continued care because they were new to the pharmacy and there was no previous prescription for these drugs on record at the pharmacy.